Jazz Odds & Ends

 The holiday season is upon us, causing many people to start building their gift lists for the upcoming season.
 If you love jazz or you have a jazz fan in your life, jazz-themed gifts are an excellent option.

 Along with showing how well you know the jazz scene and the person, there are plenty of incredible – and even some unconventional – gifts for jazz enthusiasts available.
-If you aren’t sure where to begin, here are eighten gifts for the jazz lover to add to your list.
+If you aren’t sure where to begin, here are 21 best gifts for the jazz lover to add to your list.

 1. Vinyl Record Collector Logbook